 Is this program right for you?

-This program is an option for students who are seeking a very independent study option in Madrid with all classes conducted in Spanish.
+This program is an option for AU students who are majoring in Spanish language.
+It is for students who are seeking a very independent study option in Madrid with all classes conducted in Spanish.
 Students directly enroll alongside local students at the Universidad Pontificia Comillas within the Facultad de Ciencias Humanas y Sociales (Faculty of Humanities and Social Sciences).
 Students hoping to participate in this program should have very advanced Spanish language skills and a high level of flexibility.

 Students who are successful on this program will be looking for a challenge, be comfortable with a high level of ambiguity and understand the challenges of making new friends in a foreign environment.